 In response to the needs of the market, the programme is rooted in Hong Kong’s institutional environment, although students are also exposed to international issues and practices.
 University-level insurance, financial services and actuarial education is essential to the growth of the industry and to maintaining and promoting professional standards.
 The design of the programme curriculum is all-rounded and practical but not limited to the study of theory of actuarial science.
 Students would receive training in actuarial and statistical techniques in both life and non-life insurances.
-They would also understand insurance operations, financial markets, portfolio management and derivatives securities so that they can function as managers in the insurance and finance sectors.
+They would also understand insurance operations, financial markets, portfolio management and derivatives securities so that they can excel in management positions in insurance and finance sectors.

 The programme has been accredited by the Society of Actuaries (SoA) in the US since 2012.
 The programme’s curriculum aligns with the exam syllabi of this international actuarial society.
 Our graduates perform very well in professional actuarial examinations.
 Most of them enter the actuarial department of insurance companies or consulting firms.
 Some of them would join other sectors such as banking and accounting.